gw0/nets-nodegroups/README.md

     -i: Input file with graph edges (undirected edge per line) (default:'graph.edgelist')
     -l: Optional input file with node labels (node ID, node label) (default:'graph.labels')
     -og: Output file with group assignments (for S and T) (default:'graph.groups')
+    -or: Output file with only group reports (for S and T) (default:'graph.groupsreport')
     -n: Number of restarts of the optimization algorithm (default:2000)
     -sm: Maximal number of steps in each optimization run (default:100000)
     -sw: Stop optimization if no W improvement in steps (default:1000)